 I must be perfect, I can’t let anyone see me, I’m defective, I’m different, I’m rubbish, I can’t, critical self-talk, victim mentality, I’m a disappointment, I am unlovable, I don’t deserve anything, I'm weak, I want to end my life - suicidal ideation.

 Shy, eyes downwards, blushing, people pleasing, isolating or the opposite anger, superior attitude, grandiose, depression, anxieties, panic attacks, lack of depth intimacy due to not allowing anyone in, in case you are ‘seen!
 Complex post traumatic disorder CPTSD and PTSD.
-Suicidal attempts and completion of ending one’s own life.
+Suicidal attempts, or passive suicidality.
 Don’t try new things convinced will fail so doesn’t start anything.
-Rage, deep sorrow sadness; sexually provocative only feel they have worth if they offer sex, sexual addictions, Paedophilia, Narcissism.
+Rage, deep sorrow sadness; sexually provocative only feel they have worth if they offer sex, sexual addictions, Narcissism.

 The perpetrator of abuse or someone who has power issues or controlling behaviours may also be suffering with toxic shame and overpower to show others they are strong, in control and powerful, the opposite of how they may feel inside themselves, but can't show weakness for a myriad of reasons.